MGomezN/talk_openlifesci/README.md

 ```

 The slides will open on your default browser and will automatically reload
 when you update any of the files in the repository.
+If reload does not occur automatically, please check your cache configuration.

 ## Serving on GitHub Pages